Your state's legal liability car insurance minimums aren't likely to offer you, your loved ones, or the other drivers on the road much protection.

 When you buy a car, it can be tempting to obtain a policy with the minimum amount of auto insurance coverage that's legally required in your state.

 Don't believe it?
-Consider the following stories, each of which are highly possible regardless of your driving history or how long you've been driving, and each of which illustrate just how inadequate sticking to your state's minimum car-insurance requirements can be.
+Consider the following stories, each of which are highly possible regardless of your driving history or how long you've been driving.
+And each illustrates just how inadequate sticking to your state's minimum car-insurance requirements can be.

 You can find good, affordable coverage if you shop around.
 Compare quotes from different companies to get the lowest auto insurance rates.